nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list tasks or events
-2. TaskBook displays a list of tasks or events
+2. `Dowat` displays a list of tasks or events
 3. User requests to delete an existing task or event with the index in the list
-4. TaskBook deletes the task or event
+4. `Dowat` deletes the task or event
-5. Taskbook displays the updated list of tasks or events
+5. `Dowat` displays the updated list of tasks or events

   Use case ends.

 **Extensions**
 3a.
 The given index is invalid
-  > 3a1.
-Taskbook displays an error message that the task cannot be found Use case resumes at step 2
+  > 3a1. `Dowat` displays an error message that the task cannot be found Use case resumes at step 2

 <br>